 Note: We’re celebrating the upcoming launch of our new book “How Hard Is It to Be Your Customer?
 Using Customer Journey Mapping to Drive Customer-Focused Change,” by Mapper-In-Chief Jim Tincher and B2B Practice Lead Nicole Newton.
 We’re using the launch as a cheesy excuse to walk through the Five Journey Mapping Questions.

-We often get calls like the one we received from a health insurance organization a few months ago, that
+We often get calls like the one we received from a health insurance organization a few months ago, that say something like “We’d like to map the end-to-end journeys of our members (the end customer), the broker, the employer, and our employees.”

 It sounds great, right?
-After all, customer journey mapping can offer strong ROI and is a best practice
+After all, customer journey mapping can offer strong ROI and is a best practice for understanding your customer.
+Why wouldn’t you want to map every customer type at once?

 I get it, and it sure sounds good.
 Unfortunately, mapping every audience is the best way to ensure you waste tons of money and make no progress at all.